-If an employee typically has lunch with a group of friends or can be found chit-chatting with those friends on break, suddenly closes themself off; it’s a sign of unhappiness.
+An employee who typically spends breaks with a core group of friends then suddenly closes themselves off may be a sign of unhappiness.
 Teams chat and laugh throughout the day, and when someone purposefully distances themselves from the group, it could be mental preparation for quitting and moving on.

 Lack of Cooperation

 If a formerly cooperative employee suddenly becomes defensive and resistant when asked to take on tasks, they are probably experiencing some dissatisfaction with their position.
 They may be feeling unappreciated or harboring deeper feelings of resentment.
 If you start getting pushback from someone who doesn’t normally make waves, talk to them to find the root cause of the issue.